Tools for Diagnosing Course Catalog Accessibility Issues

 WAVE

-WAVE is one of the most popular web accessibility tools, and with good reason.
-It provides robust output on individual pages on your website, has both a standalone tool and a variety of plugins for different browsers, and is free.
+WAVE is one of the most popular web accessibility tools, and for good reason.
+It provides robust output on individual pages of your website, has both a standalone tool and a variety of plugins for different browsers, and is free.

-We've found that the WAVE Firefox extension or Chrome Extension are the most useful.
-You can install it in your browser, and then it just takes one click to diagnose any page you're on and get both a text and graphic report of what's going wrong.
+We've found that the WAVE Firefox extension and Chrome Extension are the most useful.
+You can install the extension in your browser, and then it just takes one click to diagnose any page you're on and get both a text and graphic report of what's going wrong.
 The only downside to WAVE is that you have to test each page individually and can't get a full site report.

 WCAG Guidelines